Business Insurance Coverage

 Make sure you also see the monetary limits of your insurance policy.
 It’ll help you plan your legal action (if required) accordingly.

 Step Four: Know When the Coverage Starts

-Many legal malpractices insurance policies take a while to start even after you have paid for your deductibles and your premiums.
-Make sure you are careful with the dates before you get into risky business.
+Many legal malpractice insurance policies take a while to start even after you have paid for your deductibles and your premiums.
+Make sure you’re careful pay attention to the effective dates before you get into risky business.

 Step Five: Know About the Claim Process